 Construction Purchase Order Process: How to Control Cost Before the Invoice

-Practical guide to the construction purchase order process.
-Learn approvals, cost coding, committed-cost control, supplier communication, and common mistakes to avoid.
+Step-by-step construction purchase order process.
+Learn PO approvals, cost coding, committed-cost control, and how to stop spend leaking before invoices arrive.

 What a construction purchase order process should achieve